Multiple Sclerosis Research Review

 may make gene mapping and identification even faster and more

 accurate.
-The Duke CHG is a leader in the application of these
+The DMPI is a leader in the application of these

 new techniques to human disease.